ksinha49/ai-workloads/docs/rag_architecture.md

 ## Components

+- **file-ingestion** – extracts text from uploaded files and enqueues ingestion jobs.
 - **rag-ingestion** – chunks documents and generates embeddings.
-- **rag-ingestion-worker** – dequeues requests and starts the ingestion workflow.
+- **rag-ingestion-worker** – polls `IngestionQueue` and starts the ingestion workflow, moving failed messages to a DLQ.
+The queue URL is exported as `IngestionQueueUrl` for other stacks.
 - **vector-db** – maintains Milvus collections used for semantic search.
 - **knowledge-base** – stores metadata for ingested chunks and exposes `/kb/*` endpoints.
 - **rag-retrieval** – performs vector search and orchestrates summarization with context.